 Teaching yoga is very much about an energy exchange.
 It's amazing the varying experiences we, as teachers, and students can encounter from class to class.
-I believe the greatest skillset for a yoga teacher to develop is effective communication and reading the energy of the room, in real time, each and every class you step into.
-Energetic preparedness requires a spontaneous readiness to meet students where they are, in that moment, and however they show up.
-It becomes challenging, and even unrealistic, for a teacher because the planning and preparation is usually done with a particular student in mind, or the ideal student we envision that will come to class.
+I believe the greatest skill set for a yoga teacher to develop is effective communication and reading the energy of the room, in real time, in every class you step into.
+Energetic preparedness requires a spontaneous readiness to meet students where they are, in that moment, and however, they show up.
+It becomes challenging, and even unrealistic, for a teacher because the planning and preparation is usually done with a particular student in mind or the ideal student we envision that will come to class.
 What happens most often, though, is that this ideal student you envisioned is not the one who actually shows up to your class that day.
 What then?
-Well, this is where the mistake, or missed opportunity shows up because of your lack of purposeful preparation.
+Well, this is where the mistake or missed opportunity shows up because of your lack of purposeful preparation.

 Mistake #2: Focusing more on what you have to say as a teacher rather than focusing on what the students are actually hearing.

 This sounds like an unattainable skillset to develop but I believe that this perspective shift is a game changer.
 This could be a missing piece within the student-teacher relationship.
 It all begins with thinking about communication differently.
 Think of it as a way of communicating that isn't one-sided.
-The sense of mutuality is present when the teacher truly serves the students with what they need, not solely what the teacher wants or thinks the student needs during the practice time.
-It's a student-focused approach and methodology where the students needs are accessed by the teacher, in real-time, rather than the focus being placed heavily on the teacher's need to be heard.
+The sense of mutuality is present when the teacher truly serves the students with what they need, not solely what the teacher wants or thinks the students need during practice time.
+It's a student-focused approach and methodology where the student's needs are accessed by the teacher, in real-time, rather than the focus being placed heavily on the teacher's need to be heard.